 For me, there’s pretty much no doubt about it.
 Quite simply, nothing has given the same results as I’ve found with the Sleep Salon.

 If you suffer from any kind of sleeping issues — from occasional sleeplessness to chronic insomnia — then I urge you to try out the Sleep Salon for yourself.
 You can do so risk-free, too: every copy comes with a full, no-questions-asked money-back guarantee.

 To be sure, this is an exciting time to be alive!

-Product # 2 – Guided meditation recordings are one of the most effective meditation methods that you can use for the rest of your life.
+Product # 2 – Brain Salon brain entrainment meditation recordings are one of the most effective meditation methods that you can use for the rest of your life

 Product # 3 – Here is my recommended Deep Meditation Brainwave Mp3’s.
 These are the most powerful meditation mp3’s I have ever used in over 20 years of testing.